jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/_index.md

 weight: 10
 date: 2021-01-18
 description: >
-  How to work with jenkins-operator to be released version
+  How to work with latest jenkins-operator version.
 ---

 {{% pageinfo %}}